Weight Loss Procedures

 Benefits of Gastric Sleeve Surgery

 Patients choosing gastric sleeve surgery can look forward to a variety of benefits beyond weight loss.
-The procedure has been shown to improve or resolve conditions such as type 2 diabetes, high blood pressure, sleep apnea, and high cholesterol.
+The procedure has been shown to improve or resolve conditions such as type 2 diabetes, high blood pressure, sleep apnoea, and high cholesterol.
 It also paves the way for enhanced mobility and a more active lifestyle, contributing to an overall better quality of life.

 Significant Weight Loss